Update - January 21, 2021

-From November 18 to December 2, Oregon will be in a statewide Two-Week Freeze to stop the rapid spread of COVID-19 across Oregon.
-These risk reduction measures are critical in limiting the spread of COVID-19, reducing risk in communities more vulnerable to serious illness and death, and helping conserve hospital capacity so that all Oregonians can continue to have access to quality care.
+As we live with COVID-19 through the coming months, risk reduction measures are important to limit the spread of disease, reduce risk in communities more vulnerable to serious illness and death, and to help conserve hospital beds and staff capacity so that all Oregonians continue to have access to quality care.

-- Limited to no more than 6 people total, from no more than 2 households – indoor and outdoor
+- Maximum 6 people total, from no more than 2 households (indoor and outdoor)

-- No Indoor visitation in long-term care facilities
+- Outside visitation only in long-term care facilities

 - Work from home to the greatest extent possible and close offices to the public

-- Grocery stores and pharmacies are limited to 75% capacity and should encourage curbside pick up
+- Grocery stores and pharmacies are limited to 50% capacity and should encourage curbside pick up.

 - Gyms and fitness organizations